DelphiWorlds/Kastri/Demos/AdMob/ReadMe.md

 * TRewardedInterstitialAd
 * TRewardedAd

-Have an option of performing the load of an ad, and showing an ad, all in one call by calling `Load` with no parameters, **OR** the load can be performed separately by calling `Load(False)`, and once the ad is loaded (which happens in the background), the `OnAdLoaded` event is called, and at that point the `Show` method can be called to show the ad.
+..have an option of performing the load of an ad, and showing an ad, all in one call by calling `Load` with no parameters, **OR** the load can be performed separately by calling `Load(False)`, and once the ad is loaded (which happens in the background), the `OnAdLoaded` event is called, and at that point the `Show` method can be called to show the ad.

 The latter method means that ads can be "preloaded" so that when it comes time to show an ad, it shows **immediately**.
-The demo has been changed from the originally published version to use this method.

 The former method may result in a poor user experience, given that it takes a little while for the ad to load first, then be shown.